PunkUnicorn/ScribanCsvTemplateEngine/README.md

 ### ScribanCsvTemplateEngine - text (code) templating from csv file input ...featuring Scriban!
 _previously YamlCodeGenThing_

-1) Take a corpus of templated text files, using {{ }} for variable placement (Scriban style) for values to be exchanged.
+1) Take a bunch of template text files, using {{ }} for variable placement (Scriban style) for values to be exchanged.

 2) Take a csv file, with the first row being csv headers to give the columns names, and then these names can be referenced in the template corpus as exchange variables, e.g:
 ```